 Tokina 11-16mm f2.8, Canon 16-35mm f4, Canon 24mm f1.4, Zeiss 55mm f1.8, Zeiss 85mm f1.8, Tamron 70-200mm f2.8.
-Another plus for the A7R II is that I can adapt all these various lenses, really love the Zeiss 55mm for being super sharp.
+Another plus for the A7R II is that I can adapt all these various lenses.
+I really love the Zeiss 55mm because it’s super sharp.

-TRAIL OF LIGHTS:
+TRAIL OF LIGHTS

 Aputure HR672C Light Panels.
 Small, light-weight, great color rendition, and not too expensive (get the grid and softbox).

 Kembali is a film about returning.
-Once you leave a place it lives on as memory.
+Once you leave a place, it lives on as memory.
 Brief flashes of time, scattered.
 Yet, to return solidifies the connections you’ve previously made, both tangible and not.
 Shot in Bali, Indonesia in the Fall of 2014, Kembali is also a love letter to my Balinese family and the beautiful island I called home for a couple of years.